martadinata666/scrutiny/README.md

 ```

 ## What difference from Official
-This image tweaked to find hotdirs and finddupes after daily initial crawler finished.
+This image tweaked to pool disk health and temperature every 15 minutes.

-&nbsp;
 ## Application Setup

 This container can be run as an 'all-in-one' deployment or as a hub / spoke deployment.
 Use the environment variables `SCRUTINY_WEB` and `SCRUTINY_COLLECTOR` to control the mode of the container.
 Setting both to `true` will deploy the container as both a collector and the web UI - this is the simplest and most straightforward deployment approach.
 To make use of the hub and spoke model, run this container in "collector" mode by specifying `SCRUTINY_API_ENDPOINT`.
 Set this to the host that is running the API.
 For this to work, you will need to expose the API port directly from the container (by default this is `8080`).